 Now that spring is almost here, many homeowners across western Massachusetts and northern Connecticut will finally be able to get started on their spring cleaning projects.
 But while you’re busy wiping down the windows and disinfecting the door knobs, don’t forget to address some potential pest hot spots in your home.
-Luckily, we’ve got you covered with a handy-dandy list!
+Luckily, we’ve got you covered with a handy-dandy 16-point list!

 - Inspect all the items from your cabinets and pantry, and discard any that are spoiled or expired.
 Inspect each item for signs of pest damage, such as chew-marks, silk like webbing or tiny eggs.
 (Pay particular attention to dry baking ingredients like flour and spices, as these are a popular snack choice for ants, sawtooth grain beetles, and indian meal moths.)